It’s not common, but it does happen. In thousands of kilometers of driving I’ve been pulled over

 I knew what I wanted and was in and out of the bakery in five minutes but that was long enough for the attendant to spot the car and bring over his partner in crime the parking enforcement officer.
 I knew what was coming next as well.

 The ticket would have to be paid in person at a national bank, then the bank receipt delivered to the police office where I’d exchange it for a police receipt…and probably another parking ticket while waiting in line.
-Of course if I preferred “for a small ‘convenience fee’ the officer could drop off the payment for me… It cost me $10 split between the cop and the attendant.
+Of course if I preferred “for a small ‘convenience fee’ the officer could drop off the payment for me…” It cost me $10 split between the cop and the attendant.